Now Reading

 Night Cream

-Can I use a serum and the spot corrector together?
+Can you use a serum and the spot corrector together?

 Yes you can–but before you do, consider whether you really need both!
-The Anti-Pigment serums are formulated to work all over the face, neck, and décolleté; the Spot Corrector, on the other hand, is perfect to blur individual and smaller problem areas.
+The Anti-Pigment serums are formulated to work all over the face, neck, and décolleté; the Spot Corrector, on the other hand, is perfect to fade individual spots and patches.
 Depending on the type and distribution of your dark spots, you may only need to use one.
-If you do decide to use both, however, remember you should not apply products that contain Thiamidol more than four times a day.

-Regarding application, Eucerin recommends using one product in the morning and one in the evening, followed by the appropriate day and night creams.
+Regarding application, Eucerin recommends using one of these products in the morning and one in the evening, followed by the appropriate day and night creams.
 If you want to use the two at the same time, start with the serum and then apply the spot corrector.
 Finally, follow with the appropriate cream.

 Does the Eucerin Anti-Pigment Dual Serum work on its own?

-We’ve shared a lot of info on how to use multiple products from the Anti-Pigment range together, but rest assured: the serum will still work if you use it on its own.
-It will also work when combined with products from other ranges.
-This author has tested it on its own in the evening, followed by an an antioxidant serum and SPF50+ in the morning, and I’ve had no reason for complaint.
-My skin did improve after two weeks, as promised!
+The answer is yes, the serum will still work if you use it on its own–and it will also work when combined with products from other ranges.
+This author has tested it on its own in the evening, followed by an an antioxidant serum and SPF50+ in the morning, and the results were pretty impressive: my skin did improve after two weeks, as promised!

 Did Eucerin Anti-Pigment Dual Serum change packaging?

-Our Care to Beauty keeps asking about this, and the answer is yes, it did, back in 2021!
-Up until then, Eucerin Anti-Pigment Dual Serum had been famous for its high-tech dual-chamber packaging.
+Originally, the serum was famous for its high-tech dual-chamber packaging.
 One chamber contained Thiamidol to target the root cause of hyperpigmentation; the other contained hyaluronic acid, the star-quality hydrator that helps the skin attract and retain moisture.

-In 2021, Eucerin Anti-Pigment Dual Serum relaunched in a new single-chamber packaging, which is the one currently on the market.
-Through continuous research, Eucerin have found a way to combine the two active ingredients, Thiamidol and hyaluronic acid, in a single chamber that delivers both in precisely the right amounts.
-You will find that the product is even more convenient to use now, and with increased sustainability!
+In 2021, Eucerin relaunched the Anti-Pigment Dual Serum in a new single-chamber packaging, which has been on the market since.
+Through continuous research, Eucerin found a way to combine the two active ingredients, Thiamidol and hyaluronic acid, in a single chamber that delivers both in precisely the right amounts, thus making the product much more convenient to use.

 Now that you know all there is to know about the Eucerin Anti-Pigment range, you’re ready to say goodbye to dark spots and hyperpigmentation.
 Let us know how it goes!